-Cuban teacher seeks help to find work in Miami: "I am willing to do anything."
+Cuban teacher asks for help to find a job in Miami: "I am willing to do anything."

-Despite being a university graduate and having worked as a teacher in Cuba, the young woman is willing to accept any job necessary to make her way in the United States.
+Despite being a college graduate and having worked as a teacher in Cuba, the young woman is willing to accept any necessary job to make her way in the United States.

-A Cuban teacher residing in Miami asked for help through social media, expressing that she is willing to do whatever it takes to make her way in the United States.
+A Cuban teacher residing in Miami requested help through social media, expressing that she is willing to do everything necessary to carve a path for herself in the United States.

 The TikToker Dairon Cano (@dairon_cano_champions), known for his solidarity with Cuban emigrants, shared this case on his profile and asked his followers to help find a job for the Cuban teacher.

-The influencer highlighted the value of this Cuban woman, a graduate in Humanities and a former technical education teacher on the island, who is willing to do any kind of work in the United States to get ahead.
+The influencer highlighted the value of this Cuban, a graduate in Humanities and former technical education teacher on the island, who is willing to do any kind of work in the United States to get ahead.

-“The person who knows of any job, please contact me through my TikTok account.
-Anyway, I will be tagging them down here,” Cano added.
+"The person who knows of any job, please contact me through my TikTok account.
+I will be tagging him/her down here anyway," Cano added.

-Recently, the influencer made a donation to a Cuban mother who undertook the journey while pregnant through several countries and gave birth after arriving in the United States.
+Recently, the influencer made a donation to a Cuban mother who traveled pregnant through several countries and gave birth upon arriving in the United States.

-The TikToker showed great admiration for the feat accomplished by the Cuban: "Look what I brought you, clothes for you and a few things for the baby."
+The TikToker expressed great admiration for the feat accomplished by the Cuban: “Look what I brought you, clothes for you and some little things for the baby.”

-Cano, who usually helps Cubans navigate their way in the United States, delivered several essential items last July that had been given to him by some supporters for the young Cuban mother who lost everything in a fire in Miami.
+Cano, who usually helps Cubans make their way in the United States, delivered several essential items last July that had been provided by some followers for the young Cuban mother who lost everything in a fire in Miami.

 "Here is the true Cuban who represents us.
-What we do is get along, we help each other, and we support each other," said Cano as he gratefully received one of the donations.
+What we do is get along, we help each other, and we support each other," said Cano, very grateful as he received one of the donations.

 Cano encouraged his followers to launch a campaign to raise money, clothing, and other items for this Cuban woman, known on social media as Suanny Daimy, and her five-year-old daughter.

-To the young mother and her daughter, he also delivered a television.
+To the young mother and her little girl, he also gave a television.

 What do you think?